 Some Facts About Autism

-- Autism affects about one child in every hundred(1)
+- Autism affects more than one child in a hundred.

-- Around four times as many boys as girls are likely to be diagnosed with autism.
+- Around four times as many boys as girls are likely to be diagnosed with autism (though this may reflect under-diagnosis in girls).

 - For a diagnosis of autism, the behaviours must begin before the age of three.